 Wellbeing Westmorland are a local organisation with many years of experience in delivering outdoor activities and events.

-The festival will, for 2024 at least, take place over the late Spring Bank Holiday weekend.
+The festival will, for 2025 at least, take place over the August Bank Holiday weekend.
 Don’t worry, our leaders will find quiet places to wander!

 As the festival moves into this new phase, we have taken the decision to make a small charge for all the walks.
 These are all concessionary and subsidised charges and we think represent excellent value for money!
 The festival attracts a small amount of funding, but as with most festivals there are substantial costs involved and therefore it is reasonable to make these charges.